lyhkevin/MT-Net/README.md

 - ### Pre-training

   To pre-train our Edge-MAE, run `pretrain.py`.
 You may change the default settings in the `./options/pretrain_options.py`.
+For instance, increase `num_workers` to speed up pre-training.
 The weights will be saved in `./weight/EdgeMAE/`.
 You can also use the pre-trained checkpoints of Edge-MAE in the `./weight/EdgeMAE/`.

 - ### Fine-tuning

    To fine-tune our MT-Uet, run `Finetune.py`.
 You may change the default settings in the `./options/finetune_options.py`, especially the `data_rate` option to adjust the amount of paired data for fine-tuning.
+Besides, Besides, you can increase `num_workers` to speed up pre-training.
 The weights will be saved in `./weight/finetuned/`.
 Note that for MT-Net, the input size must be 256×256.

 - ### Test